MainSilent/AnShare/README.md

 Android File Sharing over Web

 > This Project is still in beta, There are lots of issues such as slow network speed and etc.
+>
+> Every release is built (with randomly generated license) and uploaded by the git action.

 </hr>